Like this? Please donate! Amazon Wishlist Link: http://a.co/4AUJWBt

 When things were good with C, they were really good.
 I honestly thought he’d get better.
 But, they didn’t, and I felt trapped in a mortgage and a school commitment with a half-lunatic, hanging by a thread of hope that was stretched to its limit.

-“I’ve heard of this from some of my buddies, but never a female,” said Scooter.
+“I’ve heard of this happening from some of my buddies, but never a female,” said Scooter.

 “Yeah, well… I guess I’m just lucky,” I said.

 “Yeah, well… you’re also kind of like a dude.
 How many women do you actually hang out with?
 Women are fucking crazy,” he said.
-He was wearing glasses and looked handsome in them.
+He was wearing glasses and looked good in them.
 I like glasses on men.
 I think it’s the whole sapiosexuality (Google it) fetish I have.
-I need my dates to be intelligent and witty.
-Most aren’t.
+I prefer the men I date to be intelligent, curious and witty.
+Most people aren’t.

 “I know.
 I’m in a locker room full of men and hear about it all the time.
 I just never thought it could happen to me.”